Skip to main content

 For a stay in Quebec

-Thanks to the Franco-Quebec memorandum of understanding, special provisions for students of French nationality pursuing their studies or doing an internship in an institution in Quebec have been put in place.
+Thanks to the Franco-Quebec Agreement, special provisions have been established for French nationals pursuing their studies or undertaking an internship at an institution in Quebec.

-• For a study stay: form SE 401-Q-106 to be picked up at the SRI-E and completed by the student and the CPAM of his/her department.
+• For a study stay: form SE 401-Q-106 to be completed by the student and the CPAM of their department

-• For an internship: form SE-401-Q-104 to be filled out by the student, the head of his/her component and the CPAM of his/her department.
+• For an internship: form SE-401-Q-104 to be filled out by the student, the head of their component and the CPAM of their department

-These forms attest to the affiliation to a health insurance plan in France.
-It exempts the beneficiary from joining the Quebec student plan upon presentation of the form at the time of registration for the Quebec Health Insurance Board.
-The benefits provided by the Quebec legislation are nevertheless guaranteed.
+These forms certify affiliation with a health insurance plan in France.
+They exempt the beneficiary from enrolling in the Quebec student health plan upon presenting the form during registration with the Régie de l’assurance maladie du Québec (RAMQ).
+However, the benefits provided by Quebec’s legislation are still guaranteed.

 For a stay in a country that has not signed an agreement with France

-The CFE allows expatriate students to have the same social protection as in France.
-In addition, membership guarantees full continuity with the social security system in France.
+• Join the Fund for French Citizens Abroad : the CFE allows expatriate students to have the same social protection as in France.
+In addition, membership guarantees full continuity with the social security system in France

 It is strongly recommended to choose an insurance that offers a minimum reimbursement ceiling of 150,000 € for medical and hospitalization expenses.